vega/altair/doc/user_guide/interactions.rst

        selector
     )

-In this case we could also have used a selection as selection values can be accessed directly and used in expressions that affect the chart.
+In this particular case we could actually have used a selection as selection values can be accessed directly and used in expressions that affect the chart.
 For example, here we create a slider to choose a cutoff value, and color points based on whether they are smaller or larger than the value: